 We believe our compensation package is designed to support and reinforce our mission by attracting high quality educators to drive high quality academics that meet the scholars needs in a positive learning environment.
 Therefore, the goal of the Cedar Hill ISD Human Resources Department is to attract and hire the best through competitive salaries and a comprehensive benefits plan; build and motivate the best; and retain talented employees that help cultivate the best work environment for our staff and scholars.

-25-26 Compensation Manual
+2026-27 Compensation Manual

-FAQs Regarding the CHISD 25-26 Compensation Plan and Teacher Retention Allotment (TRA)
+FAQs Regarding the Teacher Retention Allotment (TRA)

 What is the Teacher Retention Allotment (TRA)